AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 ![Standard Convolution](https://i.imgur.com/WweMRuM.gif) ![Dilated Convolution](https://i.imgur.com/InbYG23.gif)

 * What are dilated convolutions?
 A dilated convolution refers to a convolution with a filter that is dilated, where dilated means that the filter is enlarged by spacing out the weight values and padding them with zeroes in between.
-Below is an illustrative schematic:
+What is really happening, is that we are expanding the receptive field and increasing our coverage, we are looking at the relationship between neighbours that are a little bit more distant from each other.
+This is useful if some important features of our data are only definable in regions larger than what our receptive covers.
+To define such a feature, normally one would have to convovle as second time, or use a dilated filter.
+Below is an illustrative schematic of such a filter:

 ![Dilated Filter](https://i.imgur.com/MnoFWNn.png)